-Six additional courses in history above the 100-level Note: HPUB 230 and HISP 226 may count toward the history major.
+Six additional courses in history above the 100-level Note: Two HPUB courses may count toward the history major.
 Teaching assistantships (no more than 3 s.h.) may count toward the major.

 Senior Requirement: Students fulfill the senior requirement by successful completion of HIST 400.
 Students must have a minimum GPA of 2.0 in History courses, declare the History major, and have passed at least 9 semester hours of MBU history courses before enrolling in HIST 400.